mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

   poi:
       [...]
-       allowEditData: true
        refreshLayersAfterFeatureSave:  # If no entry is made in this area no map refresh is carried out after saving
          - 17
          - 18
          - osm        # specify by unique name only with applications in application/config/application [...]

-**Notes:** Map-Refresh after save is available from Digitizer version 1.2.
-Check up-to-date information about digitizer versions: https://github.com/mapbender/mapbender-digitizer

 Duplicate features
 ------------------

-Already captured objects can be duplicated.
-This is done via a duplicate-button within the popup of the current selected already existing feature, via the context menu and the hit table.
+If you add copy to your configuration you enable the possibility to duplicate feature.
+This can then be done via a duplicate-button within the attribute form of a feature or via a button in the result table.
-In order for the new object to be recognized better in the map, a color highlighting can be defined here.

-The Duplicate button can be activated depending on a specific attribute value.
-This means that only when the corresponding attribute has a specific value (date> 0) the duplicate function works.
+* **copy:** Add copy section to enable duplicate feature
+* **enabled:** Activate duplicate feature (default false)
 * **data**: Define default values for attributes.
 * **rules**: Rule based duplicating (only if the filter/rule is active the object can be duplicated).
 * **style**: Styling of the duplicated feature (more at Design and Styles)